Arizona Wildcats center Christian Koloko declares for NBA Draft

 After progressing from a lightly used freshman to the Pac-12's Defensive Player of the Year as a junior last season, Arizona center Christian Koloko is jumping to the pros.

 Projected as a late first-round or early round pick, Koloko announced via social media Monday he is entering June's NBA Draft, becoming second Wildcat to do so after Bennedict Mathurin did last week.
-Neither player is expected to return to the Wildcats.
+Neither player will return to the Wildcats.

 Mathurin is a projected lottery pick, likely to slot into a guaranteed two-year contract worth at least $7 million, while Koloko's projected draft spot suggests he'll make at least $500,000 next season